7 Celiac disease Stool changes (With Poop Color and Form Picture Chart)

 Isolated, transient stool color changes without diarrhea or other symptoms are often due to food factors.

 So, don’t overthink every stool change if you have celiac disease on a gluten-free diet.
-Instead, seek medical help only for stool color changes associated with recurrence of other symptoms of celiac disease.
+Instead, seek medical help only for stool color changes associated with the recurrence of other symptoms of celiac disease.

 The picture chart below shows the common celiac disease poop color changes.